What is Biohazard Remediation?

 Murder.
 Suicide.
+Hoarding.
 Accidental death.
-If these words describe scenarios in a TV show, then perhaps they bring with them some intrigue and you tune in.
+If these words describe scenarios in a drama or reality TV show, then perhaps they bring with them some intrigue and you tune in.
 Maybe you are a faithful NCIS or Law and Order fan, and you watch with enthusiasm as the plot unfolds.
-Undoubtedly, it crosses your mind at times throughout the show that deaths similar to what are pictured actually happen in real life.
-But most likely you try not to dwell on that fact, and you simply enjoy the entertainment.

-In those fleeting moments of contemplation, do you ever wonder who is responsible for the cleanup after the evidence has been collected and the crime scene has been processed by detectives and other professionals?
-Do you ever think about who it is that actually performs the biohazard remediation at these unfortunate crimes scenes and other sites where deceased are found?
+As you’re viewing your show, do you ever wonder who is responsible for the cleanup after the evidence has been collected and the crime scene has been processed by detectives and other professionals?
+Do you ever think about who it is that actually performs the biohazard remediation at these unfortunate crime scenes or in situations where hoarding has become unhealthy?

-Companies who are experts in biohazard remediation, or “bioremediation,” are responsible for cleaning up these sometimes gruesome situations.
+Companies who are experts in biohazard remediation, or “bioremediation,” are responsible for cleaning up these hazardous, sometimes gruesome situations.
 Only those businesses that specialize in this area truly understand the science and intricacies of the biohazard remediation and decontamination process.
-According to The Claims Journal, the following are what need to be evaluated when considering a biohazard remediation provider:

 OSHA Compliance: These regulations are in place to protect the bioremediation company employees and to prevent injury and potential liability for all involved.
 All supervisors and technicians should be trained in OSHA programs.